Murel Adele Nitschke, 94, formerly of Jud, ND, passed away Monday, February 3, 2025, at Eventide Assisted Living, Jamestown.

 Music was always a very important part of her life.
 She loved singing harmony, as she sang alto.
 She sang with her mother at church functions and later with her husband, Rudy, at many weddings and special events.
 She enjoyed participating in local plays and in the church women’s groups.
 She loved watching her children in their school, athletic, and church events.

-In November, 1988, Rudy semi-retired from farming and they moved to Jamestown, where Murel moved on from being a housewife to working at TSC as a travel agent for bus tours, and worked for Walmart until her retirement.
-They became members of St. Paul’s United Methodist Church, where they remained active until their move to Mandan, ND, in September, 2014.
+In November 1988, Rudy semi-retired from farming and they moved to Jamestown, where Murel moved on from being a housewife to working at TSC, as a travel agent for bus tours, and worked for Walmart until her retirement.
+They became members of St. Paul’s United Methodist Church, where they remained active until their move to Mandan, ND, in September 2014.
+Following the passing of Rudy in 2018 she moved to Jamestown where she has resided since.

-Honored to have shared her life is her daughter and son-in-law, Renee (Robert) Opp, Arvada, CO; six grandchildren, and six great-granchildren; James Nitschke, Mandan, two grandchildren; Brian Nitschke, Jud; Kevin (Teri) Nitschke, Lincoln, ND, 11 grandchildren and 10 great-grandchildren; Corey (Susie) Nitschke, Jud; three grandchildren; and Sheri Mackey, Ft.
-Pierre, SD.
+Honored to have shared her life are her children, Renee (Robert) Opp, Arvada, CO; Brian Nitschke, Jud; Kevin (Teri) Nitschke, Lincoln, ND; Corey (Susie) Nitschke, Jud; and Sheri Mackey, Ft.
+Pierre, SD; 11 grandchildren and 12 great-grandchildren

-She was preceded in death by her parents, her soulmate, Rudy, her brothers Douglas and Darryl, and sister, Dorraine.
+She was preceded in death by her parents, her soulmate, Rudy, her son, James Nitschke; brothers Douglas and Darryl, and sister, Dorraine.

-In lieu of flowers, the family requests donations to SmileTrain.org.
+In lieu of flowers, the family requests donations may be made to SmileTrain.org -CLICK HERE

 Friday, February 7, 2025